marcpouzet/zrun/README.md

 machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)"
 presented at EMSOFT'2023.

-If you find this work useful for your own work, please cite this paper.
+If you find this work useful for your own work, please cite us.
 If your have any comment or question, please send a mail to Marc.Pouzet@ens.fr.